Bricks and finance shortages frustrate British housing hopes

 LONG WAITING TIMES

-Stone's lengthy wait shows how building materials makers, such as Wienerberger (WBSV.VI), Michelmersh (MBH.L) and HeidelbergCement's (HEIG.DE) UK arm Hanson, also retrenched in Britain and continental Europe.
+Stone's lengthy wait shows how building materials makers, such as Wienerberger, Michelmersh and HeidelbergCement's UK arm Hanson, also retrenched in Britain and continental Europe.
 Such suppliers have shut 19 plants in the last five years as brick production halved due to the waning demand.

 About 358,000 workers have left the British construction industry, a 15 percent drop since 2008, government data showed.
 Many building materials makers are now adding shifts and hiring workers, but say a sharp rise in production will take months.